GeorgeOsborn97/Project_2_Touch_type_Game/README.md

 ___
 ## credits/acknowledgments
 ### Content:
 - All code was written by myself no external code was copied in this webpage.
 However stackoverflow was used regulary in order to gain a better understanding of how certain elements interact and best practices for implementation.
-As well as Dilshan Kelsen who helped me to style the arrow in a summary element his site and the specific page can be found [here](https://dilshankelsen.com/style-arrow-of-html-accordion/)
+As well as w3Schools which provided base code for the movement of teh 'ufo' amd the sorting of the table.
+Both these codes were modified by me to suit my needs.
+The two base codes can be found here for the ufo movement and the table sort: [Table](https://www.w3schools.com/howto/howto_js_sort_table.asp) [ufo](https://www.w3schools.com/js/js_htmldom_animate.asp)
 - All icons are from [Font awesome](https://fontawesome.com/icons)
-- the font used was imported from Google fonts and created by Cadson Demak @ Principal design it can be viewed [here](https://fonts.google.com/specimen/Kanit?preview.text=Your%20Snowsports%20Guide&preview.text_type=custom#standard-styles)
+- the font used was imported from Google fonts and created by Jason Kottke it can be viewed [here](https://fonts.google.com/specimen/Silkscreen?query=silk)

 ### Media:
 - All images used in this site were taken from Google Images.
-- All credit for the Video in the home page goes to "The Bag o' Tricks" link to his page can be found [here](https://www.youtube.com/channel/UCaEXnwWYRc5ph2QqQQviWlA)
-- Google maps was used for the Map on "getting Started"
-- The Mock up and wireframes were created using both [amiresponsive](https://ui.dev/amiresponsive) and [Uizard](https://uizard.io/) respectivly.
+- The Mock up and wireframes were created using both [amiresponsive](https://ui.dev/amiresponsive) and [Balsamiq](https://balsamiq.com/) respectivly.
 ___
 ## Final thoughts.